watson-developer-cloud/actions-logging-server/README.md

 This Actions logging server is the backend for the Actions Analytics Dashboard.
 This server serves two functions.
 It serves as an endpoint for your **Watson Assistant** webhook with the new **Actions** skill and will store relevant information received from your webhook in your Cloudant database.
 This server also queries the database to provides relevant analytics to the frontend of your dashboard.
+The corresponding dashboard setup is available at https://github.com/watson-developer-cloud/actions-analytics-dashboard.

+For the tutorial for the complete dashboard setup, visit https://zanderb98.medium.com/actions-analytics-for-watson-assistant-dee3df47ad41